Latest Celo (CELO) News Update

 Celo's development continues with these milestones:

-1. Jovian Upgrade (Q2 2026) – Major protocol update aligning with the OP Stack while preserving Celo's core features like fee abstraction.
+1. Jovian Upgrade (Q1 2026) – Major protocol update aligning Celo's L2 with the latest OP Stack improvements.

-2. Faster Finality via Espresso Pre-Confirmations (H1 2026) – Integration work to provide near-instant transaction confirmations, improving UX for bridges and exchanges.
+2. Faster Finality via Espresso (H1 2026) – Integration to provide near-instant transaction confirmations for users.

 Deep Dive

-Overview: cLabs is continuing collaboration with Espresso Systems to integrate pre-confirmations into Celo (cLabs).
-This system aims to provide a fast, economically secured finality signal within seconds, rather than minutes waiting for Ethereum layer-1 finality.
-The work focuses on preserving compatibility with Celo's existing OP Stack architecture and ensuring safe degradation under edge conditions.
+Overview: cLabs is working with Espresso to integrate pre-confirmations into Celo (cLabs).
+This system would provide a fast, economically secured finality signal within seconds, rather than waiting for Ethereum finality.
+It targets improving the experience for bridges, exchanges, and end-users.

-Overview: Following the Jovian upgrade, cLabs plans to enable "Fusaka" on Celo, contingent on the corresponding OP Stack release (cLabs).
-This upgrade would incorporate several Ethereum Improvement Proposals (EIPs) such as EIP-7212 (secp256r1 curve support for smart contract wallets) and EIP-7623 (increased gas limit for transactions).
-These changes aim to increase compatibility with Ethereum and unlock new capabilities for developers.
+Overview: Following Jovian, enabling Fusaka is the next planned protocol step, contingent on the corresponding OP Stack upgrade (cLabs).
+This upgrade would introduce several Ethereum Improvement Proposals (EIPs) to increase compatibility and unlock new developer capabilities.

 Conclusion